Advice & Articles

 Consent for minors

 The issues relating to the treatment of minors are full of contention.
-The policies we offer require that the consent of a parent or guardian be sought before treatment for those under 16, however there is legal precedent for when this may not necessarily be the case and our policies reflect this to include Fraser guidelines and ‘Gillick competency’.
+The insurance policies we offer and arrange require that the consent of a parent or guardian be sought before treatment for those under 16, however there is legal precedent for when this may not necessarily be the case and our policies reflect this to include Fraser guidelines and ‘Gillick competency’.
 It is viewed in UK law that a minor can make their own decisions related to their health, according to ‘Gillick competency’ and the ‘Fraser guidelines’ where appropriate.
 A UK Law Lords ruling in the early 1980’s on the Gillick Contraception case states:

 “...whether or not a child is capable of giving the necessary consent will depend on the child’s maturity and understanding and the nature of the consent required.
 The child must be capable of making a reasonable assessment of the advantages and disadvantages of the treatment proposed, so the consent, if given, can be properly and fairly described as true consent.”